pforret/blog.splashing/_topic/country/gabon.md

 ---
 # Gabon

 Gabon, officially the Gabonese Republic, is a country on the west coast of Central Africa.
-Located on the equator, Gabon is bordered by Equatorial Guinea to the northwest, Cameroon to the north, the Republic of the Congo on the east and south, and the Gulf of Guinea to the west.
-It has an area of nearly 270,000 square kilometres  and its population is estimated at 2.1 million people.
-There are three distinct regions: the coastal plains, the mountains, and the savanna in the east.
+Located on the equator, it is bordered by Equatorial Guinea to the northwest, Cameroon to the  north, the Republic of the Congo on the east and south, and the Gulf of Guinea to the west.
+It has an area of nearly 270,000 square kilometres  and its population is estimated at 2.3 million  people.
+There are coastal plains, mountains, and a savanna in the east.
-Gabon's capital and largest city is Libreville.

 ## Unsplash photos